jwarning/react-scrollable-list/README.md

 ## Notes

-To build a CommonJS version of this file simply run `gulp build`.
+To build a CommonJS version of this file simply run `npm run build`.
-If you want a different output type you can simply set the option on the Babel step in the gulpfile.
 A build is already included in the dist folder.

 ## License